Pottery in the Indian subcontinent: Kot Diji (3300 BCE) in Sindh

 Kot Diji: Site in Sindh is dated to 3300 BCE.

-Mature Harrapan Phase (1900 -1300 BCE)
+Mature Harappan Phase (1900 – 1300 BCE)

 The type site is Harappa.
 This phase has been found at numerous other sites, all of which have earlier much older indigenous cultural phases, example of those sites include Birrana, Rakhigarhi, Kunal,Siswal in Haryana in India; Sothi in Rajasthan in India; Mehrgarh and Amri in Pakistan.

-Late Harrapan Phase (1900 - 1300 BCE)
+Late Harappan Phase (1900 – 1300 BCE)

 Cemetery H culture in Punjab and Jhukar and Jhangar culture in Sindh flourished during this phase.
 Rangpur culture in Gujarat India was also contemporaneous with this phase of IVC, which had distinct cultural characteristics, and traded with IVC cultures.